wayjay4/LaravelHomesteadReact/README.md

-# LaravelReact
+# LaravelHomesteadReact
-Teaching myself how to install Laravel on my local system (Windows10) with ReactJS.
+Teaching myself how to install Laravel Homestead with ReactJS.